About Community Curation

 Although we appreciate all curation that is performed by our community champions, if you want to know what types of curation are of most interest to our user community, then take a look at this list and focus on updating records in these areas:

-Checking and updating any data policies that already exist and are relevant to your domain.
+Checking and updating any s that already exist and are relevant to your domain.
 Some of the most useful resources within FAIRsharing are the policy descriptions, as they provide a list of standards and policies that funders, journals, and other policymakers recommend.
 Ensuring that the data policies in active use within your community are well described in FAIRsharing is a big help for your entire domain.

 Gaps in coverage of a domain.
 More generally, you can assess the completeness and coverge of your domain in FAIRsharing.
 Is it complete?
 If yes, then work towards enriching the metadata in existing records.
 Is it incomplete?
 Then start adding new records!